Jump to Vermont Calculator →

 Are there local city taxes in Vermont?

-No. Vermont cities and towns do not impose a local personal income tax on wages.
+No. Vermont cities and towns generally do not impose a local personal income tax on wages.

 Compare with Neighboring States